MethodsAndPractices/vsteam/.docs/Get-VSTeamCloudSubscription.md

 ## NOTES

-This function currently is not supported in TFS.
+This function currently is not supported in Azure DevOps.

 <!-- #include "./common/prerequisites.md" -->